jezze/berk/README.md

 Take notice of the job id that was printed.
 You can use the job id later to inspect the result of the job.

 By default, berk will run a job against all remotes in parallell and asynchronously.
-There are flags to exec that changes this behaviour:
+There are flags that changes this behaviour:

     -n: Jobs will not fork and instead run sequentially and berk will exit when all jobs are done.
-    -w: Berk will wait for everything to finish before exiting.
+    -w: Berk will run everything in parallell but wait for everything to finish before exiting.

-If you want to wait for the latest job to finish you can run:
+If you want to wait for the latest job to finish you can also run:

     $ berk wait